Best Freezers for Your Home

 - Three-prong plugs are used for homes built before the year 2000.
 Four-prong plugs are used for homes built after 2000.
 When you add professional installation to your new appliance purchase from us, a compatible cord is required.
 The delivery agent carries both types of cords to make sure your home is covered.

-Freezer FAQ
+Freezer FAQs

-What is a good size freezer?
+What is a Good Size Freezer?

-What is the difference between a freezer and a deep freezer?
+What is the Difference Between a Freezer and a Deep Freezer?

-Which is better, a chest or an upright freezer?
+Which is Better, a Chest or an Upright Freezer?

 The best freezer for your home is one that fits your available space and holds as much food as you need to store.
 A chest freezer takes up more floor space, but usually costs less upfront and uses less energy.
 An upright freezer is more convenient for organizing foods but typically costs more upfront and uses more energy.
-When you're ready for a new freezer, The Home Depot delivers
+When you're ready for a new freezer, The Home Depot delivers online orders when and where you need them.